Skip to main content

 You should use the relevant Department/Faculty/School procedure.
 Please speak to the Unit Convenor in the first instance if you are unsure what to do.

 Some coursework has a scheduled time rather than a submission deadline because it is event-based (for example, an in-class test or a presentation).
-If you think you'll have difficulty making your attempt at the normal time, you should speak to the unit convenor or Director of Studies, before the time of your scheduled assessment, about your options which might include rescheduling the attempt.
+If you think you'll have difficulty making your attempt at the normal time, you should speak to the Unit Convenor or Director of Studies, before the time of your scheduled assessment, about your options which might include rescheduling the attempt.

 If you are not given an extension

-• because of the format of the assessment you are taking
+• the format of the assessment

-• the learning outcomes it is testing
+• the specific learning outcomes being tested

 If you don’t get the extension you requested then you should still submit your assessment as close to the deadline as you can.